dlammerse/TestForce/README.md

 - in IntelliJ
   - open project structure (CTRL + Shift + Alt + S)
-  - modules tab
+  - Project tab
-  - select JDK and direct to you java/jdk folder
+  - choose new in Project SDK section, select JDK and direct to your java/jdk folder

 - install plugins: gherkin, cucumber